 1. INTRODUCTION

 Vector control is a major global public health priority for controlling insect-borne diseases such as malaria, dengue, and chikungunya.
 According to the World Health Organization, these diseases affect millions of people annually, resulting in substantial morbidity and mortality (World Health Organization, 2024).
-In the face of increasing resistance of vectors to conventional insecticides, it has become imperative to explore innovative approaches for the effective management of vector populations (Ranson & Lissenden, 2016).
-(World Health Organization, 2023).
+Despite significant progress, the effectiveness of conventional tools such as insecticide-treated nets and indoor residual spraying is increasingly threatened by insecticide resistance and changes in vector behaviour (Ranson & Lissenden, 2016).
+In response to these challenges, global health authorities have called for the development and evaluation of innovative vector control strategies (World Health Organization, 2023).

 In Burkina Faso, the use of Metarhizium pingshaense for vector control has been considered due to its entomopathogenic properties.
 However, previous studies, including that of Scholte et al. (2005), have highlighted limitations of certain natural Metarhizium strains, such as low virulence and limited environmental persistence.
 To overcome these limitations, a genetically modified strain, Metarhizium pingshaense Mp-Hybrid, was developed (Lovett et al., 2019).
 This modified strain demonstrated enhanced virulence and entomopathogenicity under laboratory and semi-field conditions (Lovett et al., 2019).
 Although release trials of Mp-Hybrid are being considered, the lack of empirical data on its long-term effectiveness and ecological impacts continues to raise significant uncertainties.

-(National Academies of Sciences, 2020; World Health Organization, 2021).
-(Devos et al., 2022)
+Recent advances in vector control increasingly rely on innovative biotechnological approaches, including genetically modified organisms and gene drive systems.
+These approaches offer promising alternatives but raise important biosafety and ethical concerns that must be carefully evaluated prior to environmental release (National Academies of Sciences, 2020; World Health Organization, 2021).
+The development and potential deployment of genetically modified organisms require robust and transparent risk assessment frameworks to evaluate potential environmental and health impacts (Devos et al., 2022).

 The genetic engineering of entomopathogenic fungi such as Metarhizium spp. represents a major advance in biological control by improving their efficacy and specificity against insect vectors (Bilgo et al., 2018; Ortiz-Urquiza & Keyhani, 2013).
 Genetic modifications may enhance the production of insecticidal toxins or increase fungal resistance to adverse environmental conditions (Fang et al., 2011).
 Lovett and St. Leger (2018) further demonstrated that the origin of hybrid strains may influence their performance in terms of virulence and environmental persistence.
-Nevertheless, the deliberate release of genetically modified organisms (GMOs) into the environment raises concerns regarding potential risks to human health, ecosystems, and biodiversity (Romeis et al., 2008; Snow et al., 2005).(Christoforou, 2012) (Jimenez et al., 2022; Kuzma & Grieger, 2020)
+Nevertheless, the deliberate release of genetically modified organisms (GMOs) into the environment raises concerns regarding potential risks to human health, ecosystems, and biodiversity (Romeis et al., 2008; Snow et al., 2005).
+Environmental risk assessment of GMOs is embedded within broader regulatory and governance frameworks that integrate ecological, legal, and socio-economic considerations (Christoforou, 2012).

+In addition to biological and ecological considerations, socio-economic factors and public perception play a critical role in the implementation and acceptance of emerging biotechnologies.
+Increasing attention is being paid to public engagement and governance processes to ensure responsible innovation (Jimenez et al., 2022; Kuzma & Grieger, 2020).

 In the absence of empirical data specific to the environmental release of Mp-Hybrid, a structured expert elicitation approach was employed to estimate potential risks.
 This method enables informed assessment of key parameters by collecting judgements from subject-matter experts (Martin et al., 2012).
-Raybould and Quemada (2010) also emphasised the importance of rigorous risk assessment to ensure the sustainable adoption of Bt crops in developing countries, an approach equally applicable to GMOs used in vector control.
+Raybould and Quemada (2010) also emphasised the importance of rigorous risk assessment to ensure the sustainable adoption of genetically modified organisms, an approach equally applicable to vector control interventions.